Cognigy/Documentation/docs/en/docs/ai/resources/manage/settings.md

 To ensure that the Flows work correctly, you need to train them again.
 To do this, navigate to the left-side menu of the Agent and select **Build > Flows**.
 On the **Flows** page, click **Train all Flows**.
+If the **Train all Flows** button is not enabled for your environment, specify the `FEATURE_TRAIN_ALL_PROJECT_FLOWS` feature flag in the `values.yaml` file for on-premises installations or contact [Cognigy technical support](https://docs.cognigy.com/help/get-help/).

-!!! warning "English Support"
+!!! warning "English Locale Limitations"
-    This feature is not implemented for regular English locales such as `US`, `Indian`, `UK`, `Canadian`, and `Australian`.
+    The Enable Case-Sensitive Intent Mapping feature is not implemented for English locales such as `US`, `Indian`, `UK`, `Canadian`, and `Australian`.
 However, you can use this feature with the `Universal` locale, which also supports general English.

 ### Attached Flow Intent Mapping Priority

 - Jointly Map Main and Attached Flow: treats Main and Attached Flow Intents as if they were a single intent collection and finds the best matching intent and executes the corresponding Flow.
 - Map Main Flow first: first maps the Main Flow Intents separately.
 If no Intent is found in the Main Flow the Attached Flow is mapped.
 - Map Attached Flow first: first maps the Attached Flow Intents separately.
 If no Intent is found in the Attached Flow the Main Flow is mapped.